-Cybersecurity provider Palo Alto Networks (NASDAQ:PANW) reported results in line with analyst expectations in Q2 FY2023 quarter, with revenue up 25.7% year on year to $1.66 billion.
-However, guidance for the next quarter was less impressive, coming in at $1.71 billion at the midpoint, being 1.59% below analyst estimates.
-Palo Alto Networks made a GAAP profit of $84.2 million, improving on its loss of $93.5 million, in the same quarter last year.
+Cybersecurity provider Palo Alto Networks (NASDAQ:PANW) reported results in line with analyst expectations in Q3 FY2023 quarter, with revenue up 24.1% year on year to $1.72 billion.
+The company expects that next quarter's revenue would be around $1.95 billion, which is the midpoint of the guidance range.
+That was roughly in line with analyst expectations.
+Palo Alto Networks made a GAAP profit of $107.8 million, improving on its loss of $73.2 million, in the same quarter last year.

 Founded in 2005 by a cybersecurity engineer Nir Zuk, Palo Alto Networks makes hardware and software cybersecurity products that protect companies from cyberattacks, breaches and malware threats.

 The company started by offering traditional on-premise hardware firewalls and while that is still a big part of their business, it has in the last couple of years been successfully transitioning into offering cloud-based software-as-a-service products.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
 While the majority of Palo Alto’s revenue these days comes from selling software, a significant part of their business is still manufacturing hardware firewalls, and that type of business has higher costs than pure software.

 Almost every company is slowly finding itself becoming a technology company and facing cybersecurity risks.
 The migration of businesses to the cloud and employees working remotely in insecure environments is increasing demand modern cloud-based network security software, which offers better performance at lower cost than maintaining the traditional on-premise solutions, such as expensive specialized firewall hardware.